whoisdsmith/VAULTSIDIAN/HOME-MTHRFCKR/Research/adderall/vyvanse-and-adderall-together.md

 * * *

-## Does it make sense to stack Adderall and Vyvanse?
+## Does it Make Sense to Stack Adderall and Vyvanse?

 While the wholesale price for Adderall is about $113 per bottle, the generic version is less expensive.
 However, Vyvanse does not have a generic version.
 Unlike Adderall, which is available in generic form, the price of Vyvanse will vary depending on the pharmacy and the strength.
 Both adderall and Vyvanse are associated with a number of side effects, and taking them together may lead to a higher price than if you take them separately.